Exploring the Pros (and Cons) of HubSpot Partitioning

 When to use HubSpot partitioning

 A perfect example of using partitioning can be seen when sending out email updates.
-Pretend you’re a business that has multiple, unrelated brand or product teams, and you’ve partitioned your account so that teams only have access to contacts for their specific focus.
+Pretend you’re a business with multiple unrelated brand or product teams, and you’ve partitioned your account so that teams only have access to contacts for their specific focus.

 One team is looking to set up an email to let customers know about a new update to their product and create a list with filters that will send the email to those who have opted in to receive product updates.
 Though there may be customers managed by other teams who meet these criteria, this email will only be sent to those that the sending team has access to.
 This, in turn, also saves your team time since they won’t have to go through the entire database and manually pick the contacts they want to send the email to.

 To learn more, check out this HubSpot Knowledge Base article once you’re ready to set it up.